top of page

 Understanding Foley Catheter Sizes

 Foley catheters are sized using the French (Fr) scale, where each unit corresponds to 0.33 millimeters in diameter.
-The appropriate Foley catheter size ensures comfort and effective drainage without causing trauma to the urethra or bladder.
+The appropriate Foley catheter French size ensures comfort and effective drainage without causing trauma to the urethra or bladder.

 Foley Catheter Size Chart

-For easy identification, Foley catheters are color-coded at the balloon inflation size to indicate their size, however, their size should still be verified.
-Common Foley catheter sizes range from 6 Fr to 26 Fr, but there are sizes smaller and larger than this common range.
+For easy identification, Foley catheters are color-coded at the balloon inflation port to indicate their size, however, their size should still be verified.
+Common Foley catheter sizes range from 6 Fr to 26 Fr, but there are sizes smaller and larger than this range.
 See the Foley catheter size chart below.

 Foley Catheter Size Guide